m-Py/anticlust-code/2_Simulation_Study/README.md

 ## Dependencies:

-To reproduce the simulation itself (i.e., applying anticlustering functions to the data), the `anticlust` package must be installed (version >= 0.3.0).
+To reproduce the simulation itself (i.e., applying anticlustering functions to the data in the script "2-Call-Methods.R"), the `anticlust` package must be installed (version >= 0.3.0).
 Additionally, to call the exact methods, an integer linear programming solver must be installed and callable from `R`.
 It is probably useful to install one of the commercial solvers gurobi or CPLEX because they are much faster than the open source GNU linear programming kit (GLPK).
 Researchers can obtain a free (as in free beer) license for the commercial solvers.

 Note that to use a commercial integer linear programming solver, the old `anticlust` version 0.3.0 **must** be used, which was also used for the